Ambrevar/evil-special-modes/README.md

 ## Third-party packages

-To keep the goals of this package within reach, we restrict the changes brought by this package to vanilla Emacs modes.
+To keep the goals of this package within reach, we restrict the changes to vanilla Emacs modes.

 Third-party packages are provided by several parties:

 - [evil-ediff][]